Mata Jaswant Kaur Memorial School, Badal

 Mata Jaswant Kaur Memorial School, Badal, Punjab, India is a trust run school of the registered Chaudhary Devi Lal Memorial Trust.
 Opened in 2008, it is a free of cost institute located at Village Badal of Sri Muktsar Sahib District.
 The school's chairman is Parkash Singh Badal.
 The principal of the school is Mr. Pushpendra Kumar Rana.
-The school provides KG to senior secondary education.
+The school provides Balwatika(Nursery) to senior secondary education.